 Winter driving is the make-or-break issue.
 Main roads can be clear one day and icy the next.
 Wind is often more dangerous than snow.
 Strong gusts can push vehicles sideways, especially larger vans and lighter rental cars.

-Check road conditions before every drive.
+Check road conditions on road.is before every drive.
 If the forecast is bad, change the plan.
 Locals do this too.
 A closed road or storm warning is not a challenge; it is information.
+Read the full car rental and driving guide before your trip.

 Rule